craftcms/docs/docs/cloud/redirects.md

     destination: '{assetBaseUrl}/{matches.pathname.groups.assetPath}{request.url.search}'
 ```

-With this strategy, your files are still stored on (and available from) our CDN—all we’ve done is create an alias for the canonical CDN URL. _Craft continues to generate canonical URLs for assets to ensure that they resolve, independent of rewrite configuration._
+With this strategy, your files are still stored on (and available from) our CDN—all we’ve done is create an alias for the canonical CDN URL.
+Craft continues to generate canonical URLs for assets to ensure that they resolve, independent of rewrite configuration, unless you [explicitly set a custom URL](assets.md#custom-urls).

 [Build artifacts](/knowledge-base/cloud-builds) (including static files from your web root) can also be proxied: